robinmattern/FormR-test/docs/Setup/fr0305_Setup-Website-SSL.md

 # Setup Instructions for creating a simple website with SSL

-## Open Bitvise on your local workstation and login as nimda to the Ubuntu server
+1. Open Bitvise on your local workstation and login as nimda to the Ubuntu server

-1. Bitvise Setup

  - Open
 ```